sepsis-omics/tutorials/docs/index.md

 ### Antibiotic Resistant Pathogens Initiative

+- The Food and Health Flagship is an [RDS-funded](http://omics.data.edu.au/) project to provide cloud-based data services and tools for Australian Life Science Researchers to combine, analyse and interpret genomic, transcriptomic, proteomic and metabolomic data.
+The data platform will incorporate the [Bioplatforms Australia Antibiotic Resistant Pathogens Initiative (ABRPI)](http://www.bioplatforms.com/antibiotic-resistant-pathogens/).

 - This site contains tutorials for using the ABRPI [Microbial Genomics Virtual Lab](http://genome.edu.au/) (the mGVL) to perform bioinformatics tasks on bacterial "omics" data, either on the Unix command line or using